mattmassicotte/Empire/README.md

 A record store for Swift

+Empire is a persistence system with an emphasis on low overhead.
+It is backed by a sorted key-value store that is far simpler than a full SQL database.
+SQL is very powerful, but for many problem domains you just don't need it.

 - Schema is defined by your types
 - Macro-based API that is both typesafe and low-overhead
 - Built for Swift 6